RevealBi/Documentation/docs/user/visualization-types/treemap-charts.md

 You can use treemaps with no hierarchies to show patterns and part-to-whole relations in an attractive and clear way.

-The visualization above displays *New Sales* by *Territory*.
+The visualization above displays *New Seats* by *Product*.
 To build this visualization, you need to do the following:

 1. In the *New Visualization* dialog, choose *Sample Data*.